Can LLMs Credibly Transform the Creation of Panel Data from Diverse Historical Tables?: Introduction

-Beyond matching the gold standard at the data-point level, a crucial test is whether the LLM-generated data yield reliable results in downstream applications.
-We assess this by comparing standard econometric analyses using the LLM data and the gold standard data.
-The application involves studying local vehicle adoption in the early 20th century---a topic of significant economic importance \autocite{eli2022transportation} where accessing sub-state data via tables like these offers unique insights.\footnote{A related innovation, the tractor, has received substantial attention for transforming labor on farms \autocite{olmstead2001reshaping, manuelli2014frictionless}, and yet cars were likely even more, and more broadly, transformative \autocite{eli2025model}.} We conduct two exercises that reflect common empirical specifications: one using lags to study the persistence of vehicle adoption across decades, and another using county fixed effects (which could amplify measurement error) to test the relationship between population growth and vehicle adoption.
-Strikingly, the key regression coefficients estimated using the LLM-based data are statistically indistinguishable from those derived using the manually-validated gold standard in both econometric exercises.
-While the analyses themselves reveal interesting patterns in vehicle adoption (such as strong persistence and a changing relationship with population growth over time), the critical finding for our purposes is this qualitative and statistical equivalence.
-It demonstrates that the LLM pipeline produces data sufficiently robust for complex quantitative analysis, yielding economic inferences that are not significantly biased by the automated digitization process.
+Beyond cell-level performance, a critical question for applied research is whether any remaining errors propagate and bias downstream inference.
+We assess this by comparing standard econometric analyses using the LLM data and the gold standard data to study local vehicle adoption in the early 20th century, a topic of significant economic and historical importance \autocite{eli2022transportation}.
+Expansive sub-state level analysis has previously been unavailable due to data limitations, making these new insights particularly valuable.\footnote{A related innovation, the tractor, transformed agricultural labor \autocite{olmstead2001reshaping, manuelli2014frictionless}, and yet cars likely wrought much broader change \autocite{eli2025model}.} We conduct two exercises that reflect common empirical specifications.
+The first uses lags of the data to study the persistence of vehicle adoption across decades, while the second uses county fixed effects to test the relationship between population growth and vehicle adoption.
+The exercises are empirically taxing; dynamic panels and fixed effects can amplify the biasing effects of measurement error \autocite[e.g.,][]{griliches1986errors, wansbeek1992simple}.
+Across eight models (four models using distinct sets of the data for each exercise), hypothesis tests against a null of no effect using the LLM-based data yield identical conclusions to those derived from the manually validated gold standard data.
+Results reveal interesting patterns in vehicle adoption: strong persistence and a dynamic relationship with population growth over time.
+For six out of eight models, the key coefficients estimated from each data source are statistically indistinguishable.
+And when not indistinguishable, the results are informative for additional training that would improve model performance with a larger sample.